tamberg/pi-solar/README.md

     ```bash
 	$ wp5 # 6 > 1
     ```
+- Observe the Pi switching on and off on schedule

 ## Limitations
 - The solar panel might not allow 24 h usage